-One of DWR's responsibilities includes cross-coordination between DWR, CEC, California Air Resources Board (CARB), CPUC, CAISO, and other California balancing authorities as applicable through regular meetings and communication.
-Other responsibilities include conducting technical research and prioritizing projects, connecting new reliable energy resources to the electric grid (including renewable and zero-carbon emitting technologies), managing the authority to construct, own and/or operate, provide site management and maintenance of emergency and temporary electricity projects, and contracting or financing through loans or reimbursement agreements for reliability resources which may include imported energy or imported capacity products.
+One of DWR's responsibilities includes cross-coordination between DWR, CEC, California Air Resources Board (CARB), CPUC, and CAISO and other California balancing authorities as applicable through regular meetings and communication.
+Other responsibilities include conducting technical research and prioritizing projects for feasibility within the program limits, connecting new reliable energy resources to the electric grid (including renewable and zerocarbon emitting technologies), managing the authority to construct, own and/or operate, providing site management and maintenance of emergency and temporary electricity projects, and contracting or financing through loans or reimbursement agreements for reliability resources which may include imported energy or imported capacity products.
 Because of the immediate effect of the legislation and the urgency of these activities to support electric grid reliability and maintain an affordable and equitable transition to a clean, reliable electric grid, DWR responded by initiating project activities immediately.